Top 10 Essential Ski Season Interview Tips

 Posted by George Biffen

-So this time last year I was in your exact position.
-Looking for a ski season job, looking for a resort, trying to prepare my CV and working out who to work for… and it can be quite daunting.
+So this time last year I was in your exact position, looking for a ski season job, looking for a resort, interview tips and working out who to work for… and it can be quite daunting.

 But worry no more!
 I have the ‘Top Ten Interview Tips’ from my ski season experience and the Powder White Recruitment team to assist you.

 1. Research the company